Close search

 Jacket Philanthropy Program

 The BW Jacket Philanthropy Program is a course-based, service-learning program that engages students in volunteerism and the grant-making process.
 Courses are open to students of all majors, from first-year students to seniors.
-Courses have been offered in business, English, psychology, public health and sociology.
+Courses have been offered in business, English, psychology and sociology.

 Graduate-Level Research Opportunities